Earth Collective: From climate change sceptic to zero-waste hero: meet Erin Rhoads, a.k.a. The Rogue Ginger

 Apart from my four year old, my projects to create conversations on a larger scale.
-I love sharing actions and tips beyond my social media and blog, like my role as Sustainability Ambassador with Queen Victoria Market or doing talks.
+I love sharing actions and tips beyond my social media and blog or doing talks.
 I love engaging with people that aren’t necessarily looking for eco friendly tips and showing them the swaps, we can make.

 Who/what has been the biggest influence in your life?

 Becoming a parent has been one of the biggest influences.
 Children are some of the best teachers, especially when it comes to understanding what truly matters.

 What book(s) are you reading and/or podcasts are you listening to right now?

 I have been enjoying How to Save a Planet podcast by journalist Alex Blumberg and scientist and policy nerd Dr. Ayana Elizabeth Johnson.
 They do a great job of breaking down complex issues into changeable actions.
 I also just finished reading Fireworks by Oliver Smuhar with my four year old.

 What does the word ‘community’ mean to you?

 Community to me is working for and looking after each other, making sure no one is without the basic needs to sustain a happy and healthy life.